All Episodes

 Of course they are.

-So but who has preferred problems?
+So, but who has preferred problems?

 Those are not connected concepts.

-It could be just bad luck and tragic, uh, just like everybody else's life, but in different ways.
+It could be just bad luck and tragic, just like everybody else's life, but in different ways.

-If we're going to have racial conversations, which the left insists on, then by all means we should be telling the truth about interracial crime.
+So Mike Cernovich posting, I think it was today, if we're going to have racial conversations, which the left insists on, then by all means we should be telling the truth about interracial crime.

 It ain't whites attacking blacks.